priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

 1: Create single vnet

 2: Create 3 subnets in that vnet
-** Each 1 for webtier subnet,  app tier and for db tier
+*Each 1 for webtier subnet,  app tier and for db tier
-3: Create 1 VM in each of the 3 subnet

 4: Setup 3 nsg(network security group) to restrict the VM access

-For the quickstart, we can refer the [Azure Docs] (https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal)
-This will be the basic setup.
+For the quickstart, we can refer the Azure Docs (https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) This will be the basic setup.
 Based on the complexity of the project we need to have other considerations too .

 ## Other considerations